Now we'll round off our study of Vue by giving you a list of resources that you can use to go further in your learning, plus some other useful tips.

-Vue 2 support will end on December 31st, 2023 and the default Vue version for all CLI tools is version 3 and above.
+Vue 2 support will end on December 31st, 2023 and the default Vue version for all CLI tools will be version 3 and above.

-The Composition API works as an alternative to the property-based API where you use a
+The Composition API works as an alternative to the property-based API where a

 setup() function is used on the component.
 Only what you return from this function is available in your